-- 1. Material properties include chemical composition and mechanical properties, and also surface treatment such as surface hardening (hardness, depth and extent), peening and rolling (extent and applied force). - 2.
+- 1. Material properties include: - · chemical composition; - mechanical properties, and also; - surface treatment such as surface hardening (hardness, depth and extent), peening and rolling (extent and applied force). - 2.
 Non-destructive examination means e.g. ultrasonic testing, crack detection by MPI or DP.

-- 3. Hydraulic testing is applied on the water/oil side of the component.
+When certain NDE method on the finished component is impractical (for example UT for items 12/13), the NDE method can be performed at earlier appropriate stages in the production of the component, see 3.1.2. - 3.
+Hydraulic testing is applied on the water/oil side of the component.
 Items are to be tested by hydraulic pressure at the pressure equal to 1.5 times the maximum working pressure.
 High pressure parts of the fuel injection system are to be tested by hydraulic pressure at the pressure equal to 1.5 maximum working pressure or maximum working pressure plus 300 bar, whichever is the less.
 Where design or testing features may require modification of these test requirements, special consideration may be given. - 4.
+Material certification requirements for pumps and piping components are dependent on the operating pressure and temperature.

-For turbochargers, see Section 4. - 5.
-Crankcase safety valves are to be type tested in accordance with Classification Note: "Type testing procedure for Crankcase Explosion Relief Valves" and documented according to Pt.4/Ch.4 of the Rules. - 6.
-Oil mist detection systems are to be type tested in accordance with Classification Note: "Type testing procedure for Crankcase Oil Mist Detection and Alarm Equipment" and documented according to Pt.4/Ch.4 of the Rules. - 7.
-For Speed governor and over-speed protective devices, see Pt 4/ Ch4/ Sec.4 of the Rules. - 8.
-Charge air coolers need only be tested on the water side. - 9.
+Requirements given in this Table apply except where alternative requirements are explicitly given elsewhere in the Rules. - 5.
+For turbochargers, see Section 4. - 6.
+Crankcase explosion relief valves are to be type tested in accordance with Classification Note: "Type testing procedure for Crankcase Explosion Relief Valves" and documented according to Pt.4/Ch.4 of the Rules. - 7.
+Oil mist detection systems are to be type tested in accordance with Classification Note: "Type testing procedure for Crankcase Oil Mist Detection and Alarm Equipment" and documented according to Pt.4/Ch.4 of the Rules. - 8.
+For speed governor and over-speed protective devices, see Pt 4/ Ch4/ Sec.4 of the Rules.

+- 9. Charge air coolers need only be tested on the water side. - 10.
 Hydraulic testing is also required for those parts filled with cooling water and having the function of containing the water which is in contact with the cylinder or cylinder liner.